 Computer monitors, for example, have lead in their cathode ray tubes, cadmium in their batteries, mercury in the back‐lamps for their LCD screens and beryllium in switches, motherboards and electrical conductors.
 Mobile phones have nickel in their springs and electrical contacts, flame retardant antimony as an alloying agent, and arsenic in their microelectronics.
 These critical elements are highly polluting in landfills where they come into contact with soil, air and water.

 Quite rightly many people believe we should be recycling our used electronic items and not discarding them.
 Total Environment Centre and other members of the Boomerang Alliance ran a campaign for over seven years which resulted in the introduction of a new national scheme in 2012.
-The scheme requires all producers or importers of TVs and computers to fund and meet ever increasing recycling targets.
+The product stewardship scheme requires all producers or importers of TVs and computers to fund and meet ever increasing recycling targets.

 The starting target was 30% - not very impressive in view of the avalanche of e-waste!
 It will gradually rise to 80% in 2030.
 While welcoming a legally enforceable scheme and the establishment of drop-off centres across the country, we are continuing to campaign for a much better outcome.

 The government and the industry also expect that local councils will pick up the slack in the interim.
 This means that ratepayers will pay, instead of the industry.
 This is not a good example of extended producer responsibility!
 We also need to bring other hand held electronic items and batteries into the program.
+A new group - EWaste Watch is also active.